Spectral Metric and Einstein Functionals: Towards noncommutative metric and Einstein functionals

-where $v,w \in \Omega^1_D(\cA)$, and the Einstein functional is
+where $v,w \in \Omega ^{1}_{D}({\mathcal A})$, and the Einstein functional is

-\end{defn} Note that since $\Omega^1_D(\cA)$ is a bimodule over $\cA$ these functionals are already localised, as one can replace $v$ by $av$.
-A simple consequence of the properties of the noncommutative residue and the generalised pseudodifferential calculus for regular spectral triples are the following linearities for the spectral metric functional over one-forms,
+\end{defn} Note that since $\Omega ^{1}_{D}({\mathcal A})$ is a bimodule over ${\mathcal A}$ these functionals are already localised, as one can replace $v$ by $av$.
+A simple consequence of the properties of $\mathcal{W}$ on the generalised pseudodifferential calculus for regular spectral triples are the following linearities for the spectral metric functional over one-forms,

-However, unlike in the classical case it is not entirely obvious whether any form of linearity over $\cA$ in the second entry for the Einstein functional will hold in general.
+However, unlike in the classical case it is not entirely obvious whether any form of linearity over ${\mathcal A}$ in the second entry for the Einstein functional will hold in general.
 To ensure this property, we propose the following requirement on a class of spectral triples.

 \begin{defn} We say that a spectral triple with a trace on the generalised algebra of pseudodifferential operators is spectrally closed if for any zero-order operator $T$ (as defined earlier) the following holds: